indra-ehep/KinFit_Skim/CBA_Skim/README.md

 Repeat the similar process for postVFP by changing "pre" to "post" in above mentioned cases.

-### The last bit of result
+## The last bit of result

-One of challenges in HEP analysis is securing the last bit of result as it might be lost and goes unnoticed in the result.
+One of the challenges in HEP analysis is securing the last bit of output file of GRID jobs as some might be lost and go unnoticed.
-There is no single prescriptions about how to address those issues.
+There is no single prescription about how to address those issues.
-The GRID jobs can encounter various issues and a large part of them can be addressed using the troubleshooting guides of [link1](https://htcondor.readthedocs.io/en/latest/users-manual/index.html), [link2](https://batchdocs.web.cern.ch/troubleshooting/commonexceptions.html) and similar web resources.
+The GRID jobs can encounter various issues.
+Some of them can be addressed using the troubleshooting guides of [link1](https://htcondor.readthedocs.io/en/latest/users-manual/index.html), [link2](https://batchdocs.web.cern.ch/troubleshooting/commonexceptions.html) and similar web resources.

-We have to perform various checks and validations to ascertain that we have completed the analysis on full dataset and MC samples.
+We have to perform various checks and validations to ascertain that we have completed the analysis on full datasets and MC samples.
 But who knows ? :wink:

-A case study is presented below about the issues that were encountered and resolved during the most recent production (eve of Buddha Purnima, 2022) dataset.
+A case study is presented below about the issues that were encountered and resolved during the most recent (eve of Buddha Purnima, 2022) job submission.

-1. Sleeping Buddha : It has been noticed that some jobs are in RUNNING state for very long time.
+1. Sleeping Buddha : It has been noticed that some jobs are in RUNNING state for very a long time.
    ```console
      [idas@lxplus7113 condor]$ condor_q -nobatch